So I can talk at length about all the things I love... and it looks

 Dystopian Wars, Dystopian Legions, Firestorm Armada and Tau from

-somebody wants to play, and am always happy to learn new
+any game somebody wants to play, and am always happy to learn new

 I like anime and manga too, but have been out of the anime loop for